NCBE COVID-19 FAQs

 What limited set of questions is NCBE providing for the remote test?

 NCBE will provide 100 MBE questions divided into two 50-question sets, 3 MEE questions, and 1 MPT item, such that the materials can be administered in four 90-minute testing sessions.
-Jurisdictions may choose some or all of these materials.
+There are no unscored items in these materials.
+Jurisdictions may choose some or all of the materials.

 Will the subject matter coverage on the remote test differ from what is covered on the standard bar exam?

 The remote test will consist of fewer questions but will cover the same subjects as the standard, full-length bar exam.
+MBE questions will cover the MBE subject areas and subcategories in similar proportions to those represented on the standard, full-length MBE.
 Candidates who have already begun preparing for the bar exam will not have to study different or additional subjects to prepare for the remote test.

 Computer Equipment and Other Requirements